Afghanistan–Russia relations: Taliban return to power (2021–present)

 Russia's reaction to the Taliban takeover of Afghanistan in August 2021 was pragmatic and restrained.
 Russia, like most other states, did not formally recognize the Taliban regime or even removed Taliban from its list of terrorist organizations; however, the Russian embassy in Kabul expressed early readiness to interact with the new de facto authorities.

 On 9 April 2022, the Russian Ministry of Foreign Affairs accredited Taliban appointee Jamal Nasir Gharwal as charge d'affaires of the Afghan Embassy in Moscow.

 The Russian embassy is one of only a handful to remain open in Kabul; in September 2022 Taliban government signed a provisional agreement with Russia to import petroleum products and wheat at a discount.

 On 28 May 2024 Russian foreign minister Sergei Lavrov said that Russia would soon remove the Taliban from their list of state sponsors of terrorism; this would lead to the full normalization of relations.
 The Taliban were invited to the June 2024 St. Petersburg International Economic Forum.

 On 3 July 2025, Russia officially became the first country in the world to recognize Islamic Emirate of Afghanistan, and the Taliban as the government of Afghanistan.
+On 16 January 2026, the Russian government formally accepted the credentials of Gul Hasan, the Taliban-appointed ambassador to Moscow, granting him official diplomatic status.

+On 27 May 2026, Russia and Afghanistan signed a military cooperation agreement.
+The details of the agreement were unknown; however, Mullah Yaqoob stated that it marked an expansion of the ties between the two countries, mentioning Afghanistan's interest in furthering interaction with Russia after a meeting with Sergei Shoigu.